naveenreddiedodla/M3_grpno.48/Remote_keyless_Entry(RKE)/1_Requirements/README.md

 Transmitter - RKE key fob, other ID device with RKE integrated Receiver-Body Control ECU, other ECU with integrated RKE
 #### 2.RKE operates by broadcasting radio waves on a particular frequency

+1.3 Identifying features
+It shall activate approach light for Four User Button Clicks It shall Unlock the car Two User Button Clicks
+It shall Lock the car for one User Button Click
+It shall activation/deactivation alarm for Three User Button Clicks

+## 1.4 State of art
+### Alarm system and Approach light are also available with a button press.
+### Buttons shall be provided to ease the access of available features.
+### Lock and Unlock the car with a button press.

+### Hack proof security is provided with encription.

 # 1.4 4W 1H